Gia-Huynh/league-rehab-app/README.md

 5. Run file `Install.bat`
 6. Profit
 This app does not have any association with Riot Games and League Of Legends, I do not take any resposibility over your LP loss.

+## Known bugs
+Practice Tool and Match Game button is incorrectly displayed in the ConfigGenerator.exe file
 # Tiếng Việt
  App cai nghiện game Liên Minh Huyền Thoại, TFT thì chưa test do tôi không chơi.